jeromedalbert/jeromedalbert.github.io/source/_posts/2013-10-02-first-post.markdown

 ## So, what is this blog going to talk about ?

-Contrary to what it may seem, this is not a Ruby only blog: I just found the title cool.
+Contrary to what it may seem, this is not a Ruby only blog: I just found the logo cool.
 This is a tech blog at the moment.
 I will post some day-to-day discoveries and tips and tricks, share my thoughts about software craftsmanship (or whatever this pontificating word means) and maybe talk about life as an IT professional in general.

-## How often will you post ?
-I will write about 1 post a month.
-This number can go up if I feel inspired.

 ## What can I do to help ?